arm-facts/arm-basics.com/index.md

 Verification and validation of processor designs can consume 75% of total design time.
 Having it open source means volunteers can participate in the creation of your design by bringing their unique expertise in the field, for free.
 This reduces design costs.

+Extensions are optional, you can buy preverified cores.
+In fact, 8x fewer instructions and simpler privilege architecture means much simpler verification process.

 ### Large, Supportive Community

 It is important an architecture is well received by an active community, so it can help you port diverse range of software, services and designs to your processor architecture.
 This guarantees market choice, product quality and an optimal time to market.
 Proprietary ecosystems do not have this level of trust and openness.

+It's true RISC-V ecosystem weaker than ARM’s right now, but is growing much faster.

 ### Security